hertzmann/hertzmann.github.io/_posts/2021-03-12-lifecycle.md

 2. **The links get widely shared on Twitter,** sometimes together with news articles and press releases about the technology.

 3. **Artists and other tinkerers download the code and experiment with the technology,** kicking its tires, experimenting with different ways to use the technology to make images.
 These are tech-savvy artists, skilled in coding with the ML tools, and generally willing to play in the mud.
 These artists sometimes post their first experiments _within days_ of the ML code first being released to the public.
-They share their results with each other on Twitter and share information and ideas with each other; most likely, they are also noticing which images get the most Likes and comments.
+They share their results with each other on Twitter and share information and ideas with each other; most likely, they are also noticing which images get the most Likes and comments.<br><br>
 For example, [here's a review of Mario Klingemann's feed of BigGAN experiments](https://hyperallergic.com/481969/an-ai-artists-twitter-feed-is-an-art-gallery/)
+<br><br>

-A lot of these experiments are whimsical, just playing around, but play is an important part of exploration.
+A lot of these experiments are whimsical, playing around, but play is an important part of exploration.

 4. **Artists begin to release new work that uses these tools, showing it in galleries and exhibitions.** DeepDream, StyleGAN, and BigGAN have all been used in fine art exhibitions.
 DALL-E and CLIP are so new that they haven't yet, but it's only a matter of time now.